Garrett Wareing: Breakthrough (2020s)

 Wareing began the 2020s with the recurring role of TJ Morrison in the second and fourth seasons of the NBC/Netflix supernatural horror drama series Manifest, from 2020 to 2023.
 Wareing's next role was that of Lucas Russell in Netflix's modern western drama series Ransom Canyon.

 In 2023 and 2024, respectively, Wareing starred in the action film God Is a Bullet opposite Nikolaj Coster-Waldau, Maika Monroe, and Jamie Foxx, and the crime horror Dead Sea alongside Dean Cameron and Isabel Gravitt.
 Both films received negative reviews from critics.
-In July 2024, Wareing was cast in The Long Walk.
-An upcoming movie based on Stephen King's 1979 novel of the same name.
-Wareing will star alongside Cooper Hoffman and David Jonsson, Tut Nyuot, Charlie Plummer, Ben Wang, Jordan Gonzalez, Joshua Odjick, Roman Griffin Davis, Mark Hamill and Judy Greer.
+In July 2024, Wareing was cast in The Long Walk, a movie based on Stephen King's 1979 novel of the same name.
+Wareing starred alongside Cooper Hoffman and David Jonsson, Tut Nyuot, Charlie Plummer, Ben Wang, Jordan Gonzalez, Joshua Odjick, Roman Griffin Davis, Mark Hamill and Judy Greer.

 2025 saw the actor join the cast of the forthcoming horror film Hide and Don't Speak, opposite Tanner Buchanan and Quvenzhané Wallis.
 The movie will be directed by Alexander J. Farrell.

-Wareing was in Iliza Shlesinger's romantic dramedy Chasing Summer alongside Megan Mullally, Lola Tung, Tom Welling and others.
+Wareing appeared in Iliza Shlesinger's romantic dramedy Chasing Summer alongside Megan Mullally, Lola Tung, Tom Welling and others.

+In July 2026, it was announced that Wareing would be starring in The Conjuring: First Communion, a prequel to The Conjuring, alongside Amanda Fix.
+Wareing will play a young Ed Warren with Fix as a young Lorraine.